How to breeze through airport security this holiday season

 5. Learn the new rules

-As of this past month, blades of up to six centimetres will be permitted as carry-on luggage on domestic flights.
+Blades of up to six centimetres are now permitted as carry-on luggage on domestic flights.
 Also, powders – such as bath salts, sand and other inorganic materials – are now allowed (up to 350 ml).

 For more information visit catsa.gc.ca.